Handling tickets dynamically with Smart Recorder

 - Before you use the Smart Recorder to initiate a ticket, an administrator must configure it to to exclude customer and contact names from ticket title and description.
 For more information, see Configuring Smart Recorder to exclude customer and contact names from ticket title and description.

-- Some values such as the Profile Status are populated with default values from the People form.
+- Some values are not visible from Smart IT but are populated with default values in the People form.
 To update or delete a customer profile, you must do so from the People form in BMC Remedy ITSM.
 For more information, see Configuring people information.